withintech/withintech.github.io/_posts/2015-11-26-deploying-heroku-with-php.md

 Now your app is ready for deploying .
 You need to connect this project resource to the heroku app.

 ```
-heroku git:remote -a YOUR_APP_NAME
+prashanth$heroku git:remote -a YOUR_APP_NAME
 ```
 Intiate the git after connecting the resource

 ```
-git init
+prashanth$git init
 ```

 Add files to git

 ```
-git add .
+prashanth$git add .
 ```

 Now commit the push to heroku

 ```
-git commit -am "making better"
+prashanth$git commit -am "making better"
 ```

 Finally push it to the heroku

 ```
-git push heroku master
+prashanth$git push heroku master
 ```

 Great now you deployed your project to the heroku .
 Now if you need to scale or get more add-ons .
-Lets get on to the next tutorial http://withintech.com/notes/scaling-heroku-with-php
+Lets get on to the next tutorial [http://withintech.com/notes/scaling-heroku-with-php](http://withintech.com/notes/scaling-heroku-with-php)

 Editor : prashanth varma , information security researcher and white hat hacker .
 Contact me:[prashanthvarmadomma@gmail.com](mailto:prashanthvarmadomma@gmail.com)